AccurateIC/Voltaic/backend/README.md

   - Define your logic to interact with the incoming requests inside the methods of the controller.
 This is the place where you interact with the database.
   - Ideally, each request that has incoming data must be validated using the built in validation library called `vine`.
 This is a fast validation library and is benchmarked to be faster than `zod`.
 Due to the completeness of the backend framework all such necessary libraries are included.
   - You make new validator using the command `node ace make:validator <validator_name>`.
 The validators are used inside the controllers to validate the bodies of incoming requests.
+  - If blunders are not made, the framework can handle HTTP errors by itself and will send the correct errors to the client.
+This is because of the validations that we use and the integration of the database with the ORM.
+Thus, ideally, no error handling is required inside the controllers.
+The framework can o that for you if you follow the guidelines.
   - The framework uses Server Sent Events instead of WebSockets to communicate with the Frontend in the current iteration, since they are faster with less overhead.
 The libary is called `transmit` and has server side and client side counterparts:
     - https://github.com/adonisjs/transmit-client
     - https://github.com/adonisjs/transmit